A Jacobian Criterion for Artin $v$-stacks

-\textbf{Abstract.} We prove a generalization of the Jacobian criterion of Fargues-Scholze for spaces of sections of a smooth quasi-projective variety over the Fargues-Fontaine curve \cite[Section~IV.4]{FS}.
-Namely, we show how to use their criterion to deduce an analogue for spaces of sections of a smooth Artin stack over the (schematic) Fargues-Fontaine curve obtained by taking the stack quotient of a smooth quasi-projective variety by the action of a linear algebraic group.
+\textbf{Abstract.} We prove a generalization of the Jacobian criterion of Fargues-Scholze for spaces of sections of a scheme smooth quasi-projective over the algebraic Fargues-Fontaine curve \cite[Section~IV.4]{FS}.
+Namely, we show how to use their criterion to deduce an analogue for spaces of sections of a smooth Artin stack over the algebraic curve obtained by taking the stack quotient of such a relatively smooth quasi-projective scheme by the action of a linear algebraic group.
 As an application, we show various moduli stacks appearing in the Fargues-Scholze geometric Langlands program are cohomologically smooth Artin $v$-stacks and compute their $\ell$-dimensions.